rezaul-code/PharmacyManagement_details/README.md

 # 💼 Commercial Availability

-This software is available for **commercial licensing and deployment**.
+This system is available for **commercial licensing and deployment**.

-If you are interested in purchasing or deploying this pharmacy system, please contact the author.
+For purchase or deployment inquiries, please contact the author.

 ---